oceanprotocol/contracts/README.md

 ```

 ### Usage

-For more details about how to use ocean contracts, please refer to the quick start section in [ocean-lib-js](https://github.com/oceanprotocol/ocean-lib-js#-quick-start) and [ocean-lib-py](https://github.com/oceanprotocol/ocean-lib-py#quickstart).
+[ocean.js](https://github.com/oceanprotocol/ocean.js) and [ocean.py](https://github.com/oceanprotocol/ocean.py) wrap `contracts` in JavaScript and Python respectively.
+They each have quickstart guides.

 ### Local development

-For local development of the `contracts` setup the development environment on your machine as follows:
+For local development of `contracts`, set up the development environment on your machine as follows.

 As a pre-requisite, you need: